ChainAgnostic/CAIPs/CAIPs/caip-169.md

 [eth.personal.sign](https://web3js.readthedocs.io/en/v1.4.0/web3-eth-personal.html#sign)
 or [EIP-712](https://eips.ethereum.org/EIPS/eip-712).
-The identity assertion becomes self-certifiable with this approach, but tightly bound to the Ethereum address as only identifier.
+The identity assertion becomes self-certifiable with this approach, but tightly bound to the Ethereum address as the only identifier.
 To improve privacy it is important to introduce a mechanism that allows people to selectively disclose the linkage between another identifier (such as a chain-agnostic or off-chain DID) and their Ethereum address.
 This can be done through VCs and DIDs.